MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/apac-sau-sales-tax.md

 ### Sales tax codes, sales tax groups, and item sales tax groups

-For Saudi Arabia, the following Tax type with values added for VAT type: Standard VAT, Reduced VAT, VAT 0% New value in Country/ Region field: GCC
-Translation of sales tax description (button Tax directive)

 Sales tax group may be set up in Customer/ Vendor by default and Item sales tax group may be set up in Items by default when a user creates sales/purchase order the system transfers Sales tax group from customer to the header and lines and transfers Item sales tax group from item to the lines.
 But a user may change groups both in the header and in lines.

 If a sales tax code is included in two groups (sales tax group and item sales tax group) in the line, then when posting the invoice, the system will create sales tax transaction with this sales tax code and calculate sales tax.
-If there is no intersection of sales tax codes in groups of line, then sales tax transaction will not be created
+If there is no intersection of sales tax codes in groups of line, then sales tax transaction will not be created.

 The following diagram demonstrates one way that sales tax groups can be set up and how sales tax transactions and sales tax calculation are defined given that setup.